Mee siam: History

-Variation
+Variants

 There are many known variants of Mee Siam in Malaysia such as the dry-fried version in Johor, the wet version in Malacca, as well as other places like Kuala Lumpur, Mersing, Kedah and Perlis.
 The "dry" version is more commonly found, which is essentially stir frying the rice noodles with the same ingredients used in the wet version.
-Mee Siam is a common dish as breakfast, brunch or lunch in Malaysia.
-They are usually served along any of the followings sides: Malaysia's fried chicken, fried or boiled egg, speciality sambal, otak-otak (grilled fish cake made of groundfish meat mixed with tapioca starch and spices), and luncheon meat.
+Mee siam is a common dish breakfast, brunch or lunch dish in Malaysia.
+It is usually served along any of the following sides: fried chicken, fried or boiled egg, sambal, otak-otak (grilled fish cake made of groundfish meat mixed with tapioca starch and spices), and luncheon meat.

 In Singapore, it is served with spicy, sweet and sour light gravy.
-The gravy is made from a rempah spice paste, tamarind and tauco (salted soybean).
-Mee Siam is typically garnished with a shredded omelette, scallions, bean sprouts, garlic chives, and lime wedges.
+The gravy is made from a rempah spice paste, tamarind and taucheo (salted soybean).
+Mee Siam is typically garnished with a hard boiled egg, scallions, bean sprouts, garlic chives, and lime wedges.
 A "dry" version is sometimes more commonly found, which is essentially stir frying the rice noodles with the same ingredients.

-Similar dish
+Similar dishes

 In Thailand, a very similar dish is known as Mi Kathi (noodles with coconut milk), a noodle dish that is popularly eaten as lunch in the Central Region.
 It is made by stir-frying rice vermicelli noodles with a fragrant and thick sauce that has a similar taste profile as Mee Siam.

 The sauce is made from coconut milk mixed with minced pork, prawns, firm bean curd, salted soybean, bean sprouts, garlic chives, and tamarind.
 It is served with thinly sliced egg omelette, fresh bean sprouts, fresh garlic and banana blossom.

-Similar noodles in Laos is known as Mee ka tee.
+A similar noodle dish in Laos is known as mee ka tee.

+Another similar dish found in Myanmar is known as Mohinga.

+Yet another similar dish found in the Philippines is known as pancit palabok, and features a much saltier gravy made with annatto seeds and additional shrimp.